 Full compensation could include reimbursement for economic losses, such as medical bills, prescription charges, lost wages, etc., and for non-economic damages, like pain and suffering and emotional suffering.

 Besides the drunk driver, there are other potential avenues we can investigate to seek compensation.

 Georgia Dram Shop Liability Law

 Most states, including Georgia, have "Dram Shop" laws.
 These laws put potential liability upon an establishment like a bar, restaurant, liquor store, or pub if they serve alcohol to someone who is underage and/or visibly intoxicated and that person causes a collision after leaving the business.

 Dram shop laws encourage business owners to enforce underage drinking restrictions and keep intoxicated customers from becoming drunk drivers.
 The business can either stop serving someone that is clearly intoxicated or make sure that the person does not attempt to drive upon leaving.

 If, however, our personal injury attorneys discover the defendant was underage and got drunk at a sports bar, for example, we would pursue a claim against that bar for providing alcohol to an underage person, as well as alleging they served someone who was noticeably intoxicated knowing that they would soon operate a motor vehicle.

 Investigating Other Negligent Parties

 A social host is someone who provides or allows alcohol to be consumed in their home or at a party they are hosting.
-The host assumes the responsibility similar to that of a business owner if that impaired driver leaves their party and causes a wreck.
-It is the responsibility of the host ensure that none of their impaired guests attempt to drive when leaving the party.
+The host assumes a responsibility similar to that of a business owner if that impaired driver leaves their party and causes a wreck.
+It is the responsibility of the host to ensure that none of their impaired guests attempt to drive when leaving the party.